Managing Cold Sores Before Your Dental Visit in West Ryde

 If you have ever suffered from a cold sore, you know they can be embarrassing and painful.
 It might make you feel better to know that you are not alone: Around 85 per cent of Australians carry herpes simplex type one, the virus most associated with cold sores, and 20 per cent of Australians have herpes simplex type two.

-This may seem high, but many of us are carriers although we never show symptoms.
-Some infected people do not display any signs of the virus, and never have an outbreak of cold sores.
+This may seem high, but many of us are carriers, even though we never exhibit symptoms.
+Some infected people do not display any signs of the virus and never have an outbreak of cold sores.

-Cold sores are a type of the herpes virus, which means it never leaves your body, staying in a dormant state until something causes it to reappear.
-The sores usually appear on or around the lips, as blisters that go through a series of unattractive and painful stages over about 8 to 12 days.
+Cold sores are a type of herpes virus, which means it never leaves your body; it stays in a dormant state until something triggers it to reappear.
+The sores usually appear on or around the lips as blisters that go through a series of unattractive and painful stages over about 8 to 12 days.

-Because the virus is common, easy to transmit, and annoying, at My Local Dentists West Ryde, we want you to have the knowledge needed to avoid, suppress, and treat cold sores, as well as ensuring you don’t pass the virus along to others.
+Because the virus is common, easily transmitted, and annoying, we want you to have the knowledge needed to avoid, suppress, and treat cold sores, as well as ensure you don’t pass the virus along to others.

 Cold sore triggers